rperrote/Modal/README.md

 #### God mode

 Not only can create a diferents templates of same modal, diferents modal too!
-You have access a args.
-Parameter of modal, and you add custom variables on parameters.
+You have access a args (parameter of modal), and you add custom variables on parameters.

 I create a youtube video modal: